A conversion follows the following steps done for each file to be converted:

 - at the every end of the conversion, we then save the database changes calculated during parsing and post processing back to the DB so that the conversion of other files will pick them up.Just like for the SELECT, we do a single large INSERT/UPDATE query per database to reduce the round trips.

-Conversion of a directory with multiple input files works as follows:The two pass approach is required to resolve cross references
+Conversion of a directory with multiple input files works as follows:The two pass approach is required to resolve internal links

 - do one ID extraction pass without render